xwipeoutx/hololens-workshop/2-spatial-mapping/3-interacting-with-world.md

 ## 4. Test it out

 Run!
 With the default key bindings, here is how you tap.
 You will likely be holding down the `Right Mouse Button` at the same time for mouselook.
-It's a little awkward, I'll be honest.
+It's a little awkward, honestly.

 1. Hold `Space` to put your right hand into view
 2. Hold `Left Mouse Button` to lower your finger